 According to the End of the Oregon Trail Interpretive Center, the colors originated with the British flag, which is called the Union Jack and was a combination of the Scottish cross of St. Andrew (white on blue) and the English cross of St. George (red on white) at the time.
 (The modern British flag also incorporates the Irish cross of St. Patrick into its design.)

-There are ten places where flying the flag around the clock is permissible.
+The flag is usually taken indoors at night out of respect, but there are some places where flying the flag around the clock is permissible.
 Do you think you can guess them?

 - The Betsy Ross House in Philadelphia